zuozhenggh/learning-library/common/labs/setup-compute/setup-marketplaceinstance-freetier.md

-# Setup Oracle Database 19c Compute Image
+# Setup LiveLabs Compute Image

 ## Introduction
 This lab will show you how to setup a Oracle Cloud network (VCN) and a compute instance running a pre-configured Compute install using Oracle Resource Manager.

 Estimated Lab Time:  30 minutes

 ### About Terraform and Oracle Cloud Resource Manager
 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Configuration files describe to Terraform the components needed to run a single application or your entire datacenter.
 In this lab a configuration file has been created for you to build the compute component.
 The compute component you will build creates an image out of Oracle's Cloud Marketplace.
-This image is running Oracle Database 19c.

 Resource Manager is an Oracle Cloud Infrastructure service that allows you to automate the process of provisioning your Oracle Cloud Infrastructure resources.
 Using Terraform, Resource Manager helps you install, configure, and manage resources through the "infrastructure-as-code" model.
 To learn more about OCI Resource Manager, preview the video below.